Vaigai River: Etymology

-It also is mentioned as the Sanskrit name Kritamala by a Pandya king in the following story.
-Satyavrata, a ruler of Madurai was a staunch devotee of Vishnu.
-It is believed that once Vishnu came out of the river Krithimala as a fish (Matsya avatar, one of the avatars of Vishnu) to teach Vedas to the ruler.
-From then on, the Pandyas started using fish as the symbol of the kingdom.
-In the Sanskrit texts the river also mentioned as Vegavatī, perhaps it is also an etymology to the modern name.
+The river is mentioned in Sanskrit as 'Kritamala'.
+Satyavrata, a Pandya king, was a staunch devotee of Vishnu.
+Vishnu emerged from the 'Kritimala' river as a fish (Matsya avatar, one of the avatars of Vishnu) to teach the Vedas to the ruler.
+The Pandyas later adopted the fish as the ensign of their kingdom.
+In the Sanskrit texts, the river is also mentioned as Vegavatī.